Dragon Quest I+II

 Yup, it’s Dragon Warrior and Dragon Warrior II with some improved graphics and sound.
 That’s all, really.
 If it’s anything like the (already in english) Gameboy Color game, DW2 has been tweaked a little to not make it so unbearably slow and boring late into the game.
 Still, Dragon Warrior is cool, and don’t forget it.
 Bitch.

-UPDATE: As of September 2012, this fix can be applied over the English translation to fix the broken title screen in the DQ1 part of the game.
+An addendum patch (link) can be applied over the English translation to fix the broken title screen in the DQ1 part of the game.

 ROM / ISO Information: